.

 TSASK Exams

-In order to earn certification, there is a required TSASK exam students must write after the completion of their 5th class courses.
+In order to earn certification, there is a required TSASK exam students must write after the completion of their Class 5 courses.
 There will be a fee (approximately $110) for each exams, which are administered by TSASK.

 Steam Time

-Students who complete their 5th class certification, can choose to upgrade to work towards their 4th class certification with two additional courses.
+Students who complete their Class 5 certification, can choose to upgrade to work towards their Class 4 certification with two additional courses.

-These courses are: Power Engineering 4th Class Upgrade - Part A and Power Engineering 4th Class Upgrade - Part B
+These courses are Power Engineering Class 4 Upgrade - Part A and Power Engineering Class 4 Upgrade - Part B

 Online Component

-This course includes four online high school courses (A1, A2, B1 & B2) instructed by a 3rd class power engineer.
-There is a required
+This course includes four online high school courses (A1, A2, B1 & B2) instructed by a Class 3 power engineer.

 While a 65% in each course is required for certification, all students who earn a final mark of 50% or higher will receive a Saskatchewan high school elective credit.